-For two Centuries, African Americans were slaves with seemingly no hope of deliverance.
-As they toiled in wretched conditions they sang songs and prayed prayers, hoping for relief.
+For two centuries, African Americans were enslaved people with seemingly no hope of deliverance.
+As they toiled in wretched conditions, they sang songs and prayed prayers, hoping for relief.
 God heard their cries, and He allowed someone to rise among them.
 Her name was Harriet Tubman, and she was known as the "Moses" of her people.

-Tubman was born in slavery and experienced many hardships.
+Tubman was born into slavery and experienced many hardships.
 Unlike some who had accepted their lot, she longed for freedom.
 God did indeed allow her to escape the bonds of slavery.
 She enjoyed her freedom, but she couldn't forget her brothers and sisters who were still in bondage.
 She returned to the South many times and led her people to freedom, just as Moses had done in Egypt for his people.

-The slaves were clever.
+The enslaved people were clever.
 They included coded escape signals in their songs.
-After dark, "Steal Away" was the song used to signal slaves to move to a meeting place from which to escape to the North via the Underground Railroad.
-Harriet Tubman helped more than 300 slaves escape to freedom this way.
+After dark, "Steal Away" was the song used by enslaved people to signal the time had come to move to a meeting place where they could escape to the North via the Underground Railroad.
+Harriet Tubman helped more than 300 enslaved people escape to freedom this way.
 And though she only delivered a relatively few from the bonds of slavery, her heroic deeds focused attention on the need for emancipation.
-Moses, Harriet Tubman, Martin Luther King Jr., and others were powerful leaders led by God.
-Each came to lead a particular people at a particular time.
-However, Jesus came for ALL people and His great work has and will be felt through all eternity.
+Moses, Harriet Tubman, Martin Luther King Jr., and others were influential leaders led by God.
+God appointed these powerful leaders to save particular people at a specific time.
+However, Jesus came for ALL people, and His wondrous work has and will be felt through all eternity.

-How have you helped spread the Word of God's deliverance to all people?
+How have you helped spread the Word of God's salvation to all people?

-Keep In Mind
+Keep in Mind

-"Thus saith the LORD, In an acceptable time have I heard thee, and in a day of salvation have I helped thee: and I will preserve thee, and give thee for a covenant of the people, to establish the earth, to cause to inherit the desolate heritages."
-(Isaiah 49:8, KJV)
+"Thus saith the LORD, In an acceptable time have I heard thee, and in a day of salvation have I helped thee: and I will preserve thee, and give thee for a covenant of the people, to establish the earth, to cause to inherit the desolate heritages;" (Isaiah 49:8, KJV)